jurczewski/private-pdf-converter/README.md

 For all commends, default export .pdf file name is `output.pdf`.

-Example of usage - build and run using [dotnet 8.0](https://dotnet.microsoft.com/en-us/download):
+Example of usage - build and run using [.NET 8.0](https://dotnet.microsoft.com/en-us/download):

 ```ps1
 dotnet build